asherlie/varedit/README.md

    remove_lock with 0 as its rm_s parameter will always be valid for a non empty lock_container */
 // to remove this lock
 remove_lock(&lc, 0, false);
+// to free any memory malloc'd by locking process
+// free_locks will not only free any malloc'd memory, but will remove any locks still in place free_locks(&lc);
 ```